 - Improved memory and brain function

-Just relax.
-This is most studied and known benefit of Ashwagandha.
-The measured improvements to stress and anxiety are impressive, without any notable side effects.
+The most studied and known benefit for ashwagandha is anxiety relief and stress reduction.
+The measured improvements to are impressive, without any notable side effects.

-One study with 64 people who struggled with stress showed significant improvement in stress levels over a 60 day period.
+A study with 64 people who struggled with stress showed significant improvement in stress levels over a 60 day period.
 These results were from taking 300mg of high concentration extract per day.
+1

-In another double-blind randomized study, Ashwagandha reduced experiential and biochemical indicators of stress without any adverse effects.
+In a double-blind randomized study, Ashwagandha reduced experiential and biochemical indicators of stress without any adverse effects.
 Specifically, it reduced serum cortisol, serum C-reactive protein, pulse rate, and blood pressure.
+3

 - reduces stress and anxiety

 Given the results from a range of studies over the past two decades, there is a good chance Ashwagandha can help with nervousness, anxiety, and stress.